 This practice of reconciliation makes perfect sense since both the offices of County Clerk and County Treasurer are involved in the expenditure of county funds.
 Reconciliation would be the monthly culminating step for check and balance.
 However, you will not find a state law in the Arkansas Code Annotated that specifically requires this financial reconciliation tool.
 But, that is not the end of the discussion.

-The Division of Legislative Audit was mandated by the General Assembly through the provisions of Act 122 of 1981 [A.C.A.
-14-21-101] to develop a comprehensive financial management system for county government.
+The Division of Legislative Audit was mandated by the General Assembly through the provisions of Act 122 of 1981 [§ 14-21-101] to develop a comprehensive financial management system for county government.
 The Comprehensive Financial Management System was developed and the counties of Arkansas were required to implement it on or before January 1, 1983.
 This manual IS law.
-Even the preface of the manual says, “the accompanying manual codifies and formalizes the components of the financial management system……”
+The preface of the manual says, “the accompanying manual codifies and formalizes the components of the financial management system……”

-The answer then is “yes”.
-The law requires a monthly reconciliation of the Clerk and Treasurer records for county expenditures as required by the current Comprehensive Financial Management Manual [as required by A.C.A.
-14-21-101] and the revised manual which must be implemented by the counties of Arkansas on or before January 1, 2014.
+The final answer then is “yes”.
+The law requires a monthly reconciliation of the Clerk and Treasurer records for county expenditures as required by the current Comprehensive Financial Management Manual developed by the Arkansas Division of Legislative Audit [§ 14-21-101].